Philip Bromwell reports from the monastic outpost of the early Christian period on Skellig Michael off the coast of Kerry.

 Critics say that the work is neither conservation nor restoration, claiming it is instead "reconstruction" which is damaging the integrity of the site.

-Not everyone is happy about that this work is taking place.
+Not everyone is happy that this work is taking place.
 Independent archaeologist Michael Gibbons wants ministerial intervention to bring a halt to this work saying that,

 The custodians of our built and natural heritage are the actual ones who are destroying key elements of it so rendering it useless for the next generation.
 If it's not authentic, if it's just a rebuild, we might as well have it as a Disney Land or build it in the middle of the Phoenix Park.